iremanter/Hadoop/README.md

 Open a new Command Prompot or Terminal window and copy the downloaded file to the container.
 The container ID looks like e.g. 3d6c17a05e33 extracted from root@3d6c17a05e33:~# prompt.

 docker cp Books_rating.csv 3d6c17a05e33:/home/datasrc

 Create a directory in HDFS:

 hadoop fs -mkdir -p /home/datasrc/bigDataTask

 Upload the file to HDFS:

 hadoop fs -put Books_rating.csv /home/datasrc/bigDataTask

-Make sure the file is uploaded
+Make sure the file is uploaded:

 hadoop fs -ls /home/datasrc/bigDataTask

-Checking the Size of the File
+Checking the Size of the File:

-hdfs dfs -du -h /home/datasrc/bigDataTask/Books_rating.csv See the number of blocks
+hdfs dfs -du -h /home/datasrc/bigDataTask/Books_rating.csv

+See the number of blocks:

 hadoop fsck /home/datasrc/bigDataTask
 Note

-Create a directory in HDFS: hdfs dfs -mkdir -p /user/root/test
+Create a directory in HDFS:

+hdfs dfs -mkdir -p /user/root/test

-Remove a directory in HDFS: hdfs dfs -rm -r /user/root/test
+Remove a directory in HDFS:

+hdfs dfs -rm -r /user/root/test

-List files/folders in HDFS: hdfs dfs -ls /user/root
+List files/folders in HDFS:

+hdfs dfs -ls /user/root